 For various reasons you may need to move ACCOUNTS from one computer to another.
 This would include changing staff (such as Treasurers) in your organization, upgrading to a new computer, or rebuilding your computer after a hard disk crash.
 (That's not technically another computer, but since the hard disk has been rebuilt or replaced, it has the same effect as if it was another computer!)

 Your first step is to check which version or release number and named version of ACCOUNTS is running on the old computer, with the Help ⇒ About ACCOUNTS menu option in it.
-The named versions are Standard, Local Network Server, Local Network Client and Remote Database.
+The named versions are Standard, Local Network Server, Local Network Client, OnDemand and Remote Database.
 If for any reason that is not possible, you can contact us to ask what our records show.
 That information will be needed in various parts of these instructions below.

 If you have the Remote Database or OnDemand Version, and are moving from one computer running that version to another computer running the same version, please see Move the Remote Database Version or Move the OnDemand Version for instructions instead of the rest of this page.

 Not all of the steps below are required if your old computer running ACCOUNTS is no longer available.
 See Reinstalling ACCOUNTS for instructions instead, in that case.

 As long as you are up to date on your payments for ACCOUNTS, there is no charge for this - the program is licensed to your organization, not merely for a specific individual or computer.
 Of course, you can also do this while you are still in your initial 60-day evaluation period plus grace period.

 Here are the simplest possible instructions for moving any version other than the Remote Database Version to a new computer, as long as you are using the Standard version, and have only one database: